Food security

 How do we measure our impact on food security?

 We assess hunger using the UN Food Insecurity Experience Scale.
 About half of farmers where we operate face moderate-to-severe hunger, and 15 percent experience severe hunger.
-In 2021, we saw a 21 percent drop in farmers reporting severe hunger after they joined our direct program.
+In 2022, we saw a 6 percent drop in farmers reporting severe hunger after they joined our direct program.
+This figure is as high as 30 per cent in high needs markets such as Burundi.

 We also measure whether our customers’ children are eating nutritious diets.
 In 2021, the share of children under the age of two meeting minimum diverse diet standards increased by 12%, with gains particularly pronounced in Rwanda, where our nutrition programming is most developed.